 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families with other, non-medical needs.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.
 For example, if the cancer has blocked the bowel, then surgery with or without chemotherapy may be used to remove the blockage.

 Metastatic small bowel cancer

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.
+Clinical trials might also be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group or other peer support program.
+For most people, a diagnosis of metastatic cancer is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.